-The name was as a result of altering the old English word Myrce or Mierce to Latin, which meant the border people.
+The Kingdom of Mercia was one of the kingdoms of the Anglo-Saxon Heptarch.
+The name was a result of altering the old English word Myrce or Mierce to Latin, which meant the border people.

 The Mercia kingdom was located in the valley of the River Trend, in the region currently known as the English Midlands.

-Its capital was Tamworth, which was the headquarters of the Mercian kings from around AD 584; this was after king Creoda built a fortress surrounding the town.
+Its capital was Tamworth, which was the headquarters of the Mercian kings from around AD 584 this was after king Creoda built a fortress surrounding the town.

 Mercia dominated England for 300 years, from AD 600 to 900.

 This was a result of concurring five of the other six kingdoms of the Heptarchy

-Vikings were Germanic Norse seafarers, who spoke the Old Norse language, they were known for raiding and trading from their Scandinavian region across central and northern Europe, as well as European Russia in the late 8th century to the 11th century.
+Vikings were Germanic Norse seafarers, who spoke the Old Norse language, they were known for raiding and trading from their Scandinavian region across central and northern Europe, as well as European Russia from the late 8th century to the 11th century.